Yau-Man Chan: Invitation for a third season

-The Skeptologists
+The Skeptologists and other appearances

 In April 2008, Chan worked on a pilot for a skeptical reality show called The Skeptologists.
 The pilot was developed by Brian Dunning (of the Skeptoid podcast) and producer Ryan Johnson (American Dragster).
 The show was intended to be a reality TV series that would investigate the paranormal and fringe science from a skeptical scientific point of view.
 Another Skeptologists cast member, Steven Novella, heads the podcast The Skeptics' Guide to the Universe, on which Chan is interviewed in the April 12, 2008 episode.

 On May 29, 2011, Chan lectured on "Reality of Reality TV" at the 2nd annual SkeptiCalCon event held in Berkeley, California.

 Personal life

 Chan is married to Jennifer Chan and has two children.
 He currently resides in Martinez, California.
 Chan is an atheist.